atet/slurm/README.md

 ## Acknowledgements

 This was my fifth attempt at this tutorial!
-Between trying to install this locally, on Docker, and some other configurations, this resource got me most of the way to get this on the cloud; thank you **mhsamsal**: https://mhsamsal.wordpress.com/2022/01/15/building-a-slurm-cluster-using-amazon-ec2-aws-virtual-machines/
+Between trying to install this locally, on Docker, and some other fancier-than-needed configurations, this resource got me most of the way to get this on the cloud; thank you, [**mhsamsal**](https://mhsamsal.wordpress.com/2022/01/15/building-a-slurm-cluster-using-amazon-ec2-aws-virtual-machines)!

 [Back to Top](#table-of-contents)